friedhar/friedhar/README.md

-mostly for /Public/ projects, hey!
+mostly for *public* projects, hey!